image-source-control/image-source-control/readme.txt

 1. display image source within the image
 1. basic settings to customize how to display image sources
 1. settings to manage image source licenses
+1. Unused Images – Media Cleaner feature to safely remove unused images

 == Changelog ==

+= untagged =

+- Feature (Pro): Unused Images feature to help clean up the media library
+- Improvement: combine images without sources and with empty sources in the "Images without sources" list on the Tools page instead of having two separate tables

 = 2.15.0 =